SteelCompendium/data-gen/Rules/Draw Steel Bestiary.md

 - ✦ ≤11: 5 damage
 - ★ 12–16: 8 damage
 - ✸ 17+: 11 damage; one target is grabbed
-  - Effect: 1 ally within 5 of the commander has an edge on their next attack until the start of the commander’s next turn.
+Effect: 1 ally within 5 of the commander has an edge on their next attack until the start of the commander’s next turn.

 **You Next!
 (Action)**
 Keywords: —
 Distance: Ranged 8
 Target: 1 ally
-  - Effect: The target moves up to their speed and uses a signature action.
+Effect: The target moves up to their speed and uses a signature action.

 **Fall Back!
 (Action)** ◆ 5 Malice
 Keywords: —
 Distance: Self and 5 burst
 Target: Self and all allies
-  - Effect: Each target shifts up to their speed.
+Effect: Each target shifts up to their speed.
 One target can then use the Throw maneuver if they have it.

 **Throw (Maneuver)**
 Keywords: Attack, Melee
 Distance: Melee 1
 Target: 1 creature or object grabbed by the commander
-  - Effect: Vertical push 4; ally targets don’t take damage from being force moved.
+Effect: Vertical push 4; ally targets don’t take damage from being force moved.

 **Catcher (Free Triggered Action)**
 Keywords: —
 Distance: Melee 1
 Target: 1 size 1 creature or object
 Trigger: The target is force moved into a square adjacent to the commander.
-  - Effect: The target is grabbed by the commander.
+Effect: The target is grabbed by the commander.

 **The Commander’s Watching**
 While an ally has line of effect to the commander, the ally can end one condition afflicting them at the start of their turn.

 #### BUGBEAR ROUGHNECK

-**LEVEL 2 BRUTE**
+**Level 2 BRUTE**
 *Bugbear, Goblin, Humanoid*
 **EV 36**
 **Stamina**: 80